funfunchen/Fang_blog/content/post/2016-02-14-hello-markdown.md

   - RStudio
 ---

+## This is a sampler post with the Hugo theme, but it did provide some information.
+So why bother to reinvent wheels.

 This sample post is mainly for [**blogdown**](https://github.com/rstudio/blogdown) users.
 If you do not use **blogdown**, you can skip the first section.

 # 1. Markdown or R Markdown